beginning of content

 What are the risks of ECV?

-Occasionally, ECV can cause your waters to break.
+Occasionally, ECV can cause bleeding from your placenta or changes in your baby’s heart rate.
+It can also cause your waters to break.

-Although complications are rare, ECV should be done in a hospital that has facilities for an emergency caesarean section, just in case it is needed.
+Although complications are rare, you should have your ECV at a hospital that has facilities to deliver your baby by emergency caesarean section.

 Will ECV make my baby turn?

 ECV is successful about half the time.
-If you’ve had a baby before, ECV is more likely to work than if this is your first baby.
+If you’ve had a baby before, ECV is more likely to work.

 What happens if ECV doesn’t work?